thinkgradient/sustainability-with-openai-km/README.md

 ## 3. Run the Bicep deployment

+Open the **paramenters.json** file in an editor of your choice and add the relevant values for the following two keys:
+ - **openaiapikey**
+ - **openaiapibase**

-Add the resource group name you have created in Step 1.
+Replace the resource group name you have created in Step 1 in the below command:

 `az deployment group create --resource-group <resource_group_name> --template-file main.bicep --parameters main.parameters.json`

-After running the command above the following prompts will appear and provide with:
-- OpenAI key: *will be provided*
-- OpenAI type: *azure*
-- endpoint: *will be provided*
-- OpenAI version: *2022-06-01-preview*

 After you execute the deployment command, for the first time you will get the following error which for now you can ignore.
 <img src="images/websitecontainer.png" />

 Re-run the Bicep deployment command again one more time.

-If you hit the following error, then you have to deploy the Video Indexer function code.
-Please see step 3 below.
+If you hit the following error, then you have to deploy the Video Indexer function code. **Please see step 3** below.
+Configure tenant setting as per Step 3 and then deploy the Video Index (start-video-indexing) function in Step 4 and re-run the Bicep command again.
 <img src="images/error1.png" />
 ## 3. Configure VS Code for your tenant
  - Open VSCode